imperfectlink/KeyboardRenderKit/docs/source/materials.rst

 ----
 Cap
 ^^^^
-This is the base color of the keycap.
+This is the base color of the keycap which can be controlled by the color field of by using the socket with a palette.

 Legend
 ^^^^